 Faculty Advisor, LAHMS Associate Professor of Psychiatry Director of Education and Training Programs at The Fenway Institute

 Dr. Alex Keuroghlian, MD, MPH, is a clinical psychiatrist, educator, and researcher.
 He is primary course director for the fourth-year elective clerkship, “Care for Patients with Diverse Sexual Orientations and Gender Identities,” and the national continuing education conference, “Advancing Excellence in Transgender Health.”
 His clinical practice and research focus on sexual and gender minority health.
-He directs two federally-funded centers for sexual and gender minority populations, The National LGBT Health Education Center and the Evidence-informed Interventions Center for Coordinating Technical Assistance.
-Dr. Keuroghlian is an Assistant Professor of Psychiatry at HMS, the Public & Community Psychiatry Curriculum Director for the Massachusetts General Hospital/McLean psychiatry residency program, and Director of the Division of Education and Training Programs at The Fenway Institute.
+He directs two federally funded centers for sexual and gender minority populations, The National LGBTQIA+ Health Education Center and the Evidence-informed Interventions Center for Coordinating Technical Assistance.
+Dr. Keuroghlian is an Associate Professor of Psychiatry at HMS, the Public & Community Psychiatry Curriculum Director for the Massachusetts General Hospital/McLean psychiatry residency program, and Director of the Division of Education and Training Programs at The Fenway Institute.